hrydgard/ppsspp/README.md

 * Option for four-way touch dpad, avoiding diagonal issues
 * Individually resizable touch controls
 * Add ability to switch UMD in multi-disc games (works for most)
-* Very basic ad-hoc online play support, to be improved in future versions
 * Support for "Immersive mode" full screen on Android Kitkat on devices that support it (Nexus 4, etc).
 * Emulate PSP-2000 rather than the 1000 model by default.
 Not much different in practice.
+* Automatic install of games from ZIP files, like demos and many homebrew.
+* VERY basic ad-hoc online play support, to be improved in future versions.
+See below.

 What's new in 0.9.5
 -------------------